2013 DWAA nomination for ‘Excellence in Single Blog Post’

 For the most part, the human part of our home lives conflict free.
 HA!
 My kids are sleeping right now but would so argue this point!
 I choose to not wake them and will go with my version.

 For the most part, the animal side of our home is even more conflict free.
 We have never had growling, pushing, or posturing with our dogs in our home.
 Honestly, I have a lot of respect for their ‘conflict resolution’ style of living.
 It is admirable, impressive, and truly a great model to live by.
+And our dogs are all VERY high drive working border collies, no couch potatoes in this home.

 As for our children and dogs interacting and living together, we have never had one altercation, or moment of distress.
+And this isn’t because we are magical in our household, but rather we live with meticulous management, which is a great deal of effort, but worth it.

 So with a very clear understanding that all households are different, everyone has a different flow, pattern, style, beliefs, and way of living, here are my Top 10 tips for keeping the peace with children and puppies.